stake-house/wagyu-key-gen/README.md

 Also not, the main branch is a merge kept up to date with the current release build and should not contain commits with actual code changes.

+When PRs are merged or things are pushed to develop otherwise the release process will create a new chore PR which when merged will in turn release a new version.
+After the release has been completed it will merge the release commit into main.

 ## Support
 Reach out to the EthStaker community:
  - on [discord](https://discord.io/ethstaker)